OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Purpose: Reduces security risks by proper attention to mitigating those risks during software development.

   Particularity: Data science development activities need to be taken into scope of secure development lifecycle.

+  An important practice in secure software development is Threat modeling, which in the case of AI needs to take the threats in this document into account.

   Links to standards:
   * 27002 control 8.25 Secure development lifecycle.
 Gap: good coverage with said particularity, but lack of detail - the 8.25 Control description in 27002(2022) is one page, whereas secure software development is a large and complex topic - see below for further references